nareynolds/chef-djangaconda/README.md

 This will install Anaconda, and set the environment for all users.

 #### [djangaconda::django](recipes/django.rb)
 This will install Django into the Anaconda environment.
 Based on the attribute settings, it can then create a new Django project, git clone a project from a remote repository, or neither.
-By default these projects are installed in the home direcotry of the user set for the install of Anaconda (default is 'vagrant').
+By default these projects are installed in the home directory of the user set for the install of Anaconda (default is 'vagrant').

 #### [djangaconda::database](recipes/database.rb)
 The attribute settings will determine the database used for the project.
 The default database is SQLite, as this is the case for a newly create Django project, and Django will manage its creation.
 If a PostgreSQL database is selected, it will be installed, configured, and run.
 The default attribute settings will also execute a database migration of the Django project.
 Be sure your settings.py file accurately reflects your choice of database.